orionrobots/Bounce/Roadmap.md

   * servo detach
 * Fix or hide the Ws2812 lights blocks. (hidden for now)

-* Fix comments not regenerating
+* Fix comments not regenerating - done

 ## 0.7